 Factors to Consider ON HOW TO LACE VANS

-When deciding how to lace your vans, there are several factors to consider:
+When deciding on a lacing style for your Vans, there are a few factors to consider:

-• Foot shape and size: The way you lace your shoes should accommodate your foot shape and size.
-For example, if you have a high arch, you may need to use a different lacing technique to alleviate pressure on the top of your foot.
+- Foot shape and size: The lacing style has to cater to your foot shape and size.
+For instance, if you have a high arch, you may need to make some alteration in the lacing technique so that it doesn’t press from the top of your foot.

-• Personal preference: Ultimately, the way you lace your shoes should be based on your personal preference.
-You may prefer a certain look or feel, and that’s okay.
+- Personal preference: At the end of the day, the way to lace your shoes has to be based on personal preference.
+You may like a certain look or feel, and that is all right.

 Common Lacing Techniques FOR HOW TO LACE VANS